-The three modules described above are condensed in change\detector module.
+The three modules described above are condensed in the change_detector module.
 Fig. 6 shows the overall architecture and the respective connections among the three modules.

-According to the description of the estimation&error module, the change\detector module (showed in Fig. 6) defines a two stages pipeline structure.
+According to the description of the estimation&error module, the change_detector module (showed in Fig. 6) defines a two stages pipeline structure.

 Figure 6.
-The change\detector block diagram, showing the way as its subcomponents (covariance&KGain, estimation&error and CUSUM-thresholding) are connected.
+The change_detector block diagram it shows the way its subcomponents (covariance&KGain, estimation&error and CUSUM-thresholding) are connected.

 The MicroBlaze manages and communicates the described peripherals in the embedded hardware system.
-In order to achieved a better performance other peripheral were created and some of these were created through the EDK tool (e.g., Buttons, LCD, UART) (Xilinx, 2007).
+In order to achieved a better performance, other peripheral were created and some of these were created through the EDK tool (e.g., Buttons, LCD, UART) (Xilinx, 2007).
 These peripherals are included in the block general purpose peripherals (see Fig. 7).
 Other peripherals were custom peripherals (i.e., ADC driver, time welding process manager and memory for discontinuity data).
 Fig. 7 depicts how the peripherals are connected to the MicroBlaze soft-processor for implementing the discontinuity welding detection system.